HINKOKO/bookings/README.md

 ## **Description**

-This project is a follow-along tutorial, created by Instructor **Trevor Sawler** for getting hands dirty on the Go programming language, used for backend.<br>
+This project is a follow-along tutorial, created by Instructor **Trevor Sawler** for getting hands dirty on the Go programming language, used for backend purposes on this project<br>
 We create a booking management system, with an admin panel too, for a fictionnal Bed & Breakfast we pretend to own<br>

 <u>We cover the following:</u>